getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 EOL
 ```

-You are creating a Service named `wordpress-mysql` which, like the previous
+You are creating a Service named `mysql` which, like the previous
 resources, has an `app` label which helps categorise what it is used for.

 The `ports` section declares which ports this service listens on, in this